aoyshi/Machine-Leaning-Basics/unsupervised/clustering/kmeans/README.md

 # PSEUDOCODE:

+0. Initialize parameters:
+  * N = total number of data points
+  * d = dimensions of data
+  * k = number of clusters
+  * maxIter = maximum number of iterations to run inside kmeans
+  * reps = minimum number of times to repeat kmeans over X

 1. Initialize/seed k centroids using kmeans++ (can also use Llyod's random initialization)

    1a.
 Randomly choose first centroid (c=0) from X (remove already selected centroid from X as you go)